scion-backbone/sbas/README.md

 ufw disable
 ```

-Also, enable IPv4 and IPv6 fowrading editing ```/etc/sysctl.conf``` and uncommenting the lines:
+Also, enable IPv4 and IPv6 forwarding editing ```/etc/sysctl.conf``` and uncommenting the lines:
 ```
 net.ipv4.ip_forward=1
 net.ipv6.conf.all.forwarding=1
 ```

 Run ```sysctl -p``` for the changes to take effect on the current boot.
-To differentiate the two servers, we will referr to one of them as node 1 and the other as node 2 even though both VMs have the same initial parameters.
+To differentiate the two servers, we will refer to one of them as node 1 and the other as node 2 even though both VMs have the same initial parameters.

-Finally, we ran our VMs in the cloud provider Vultr (https://www.vultr.com/) which has low end options and a very simple default network configruation (no network firewall and no NAT).
+Finally, we ran our VMs in the cloud provider Vultr (https://www.vultr.com/) which has low end options and a very simple default network configuration (no network firewall and no NAT).
 Other cloud providers should be similar, but care should be taken if they place VMs behind NAT or a network-level firewall enabled by default (which will not be disabled with ```ufw disable```)

 ## 2. Joining SCIONLab